Cleveland Clinic logo

 Reactive NST

-An NST is reassuring or reactive when the fetus’ heart rate accelerates (increases) when it moves or when you have a contraction.
-This means that fetal heart rate reacts to movement.
+An NST is reactive (reassuring) if the fetal heart rate accelerates (increases) when the fetus moves or when you have a contraction.
+This means the fetus is reacting to movement.
 It must react two times within a 20-minute testing period to get a reactive result.
+A reactive result means the test was normal.

 Advertisement